Five Really Useful Excel Keyboard Shortcuts

 Several years ago, I created my Complete Excel Shortcuts Workbook.
 It contains more that 250 keyboard shortcuts we can use when the workbook is active.

 I created the workbook as a reference, because I didn’t know of any other source that had them all.
-I’m fairly certain that this workbook is complete, because thousands of people have downloaded it and I’ve added the few additional shortcuts that Excel users have sent my way.
+I’m fairly certain that this workbook is complete, because thousands of people have downloaded it and I’ve added the few additional shortcuts that

 Most Excel users use some of the shortcuts frequently, like Ctrl+C andCtrl+V. But here are five shortcuts that aren’t as well-known, and that I use almost daily.
 I think you’ll find them worth remembering: